Skip to Content

 Brévent above Chamonix

-The Chamonix valley is a popular holiday area in summer and many come up in the cable car to admire the view of Mont Blanc before returning the same way, or in the case of the keener walkers, to walk back down to the valley or the next cable car station.
-We had a coffee in the café that jutted over the precipice, with only a glass screen between us and the panoramic view.
+The Chamonix valley is a popular holiday area in summer and many come up in the cable car to admire the view of Mont Blanc.
+They return the same way, or in the case of the keener walkers, walk back down to the valley or the next cable car station.

 Cafe terrace at Plan Praz above Chamonix